google/ExoPlayer/extensions/ima/README.md

 This is a preview version with some known issues:

-* Seeking is not yet ad aware.
-This means that it's possible to seek back into ads that have already been played, and also seek past midroll ads without them being played.
-Seeking will be made ad aware for the first stable release.
 * Midroll ads are not yet fully supported. `playAd` and `AD_STARTED` events are sometimes delayed, meaning that midroll ads take a long time to start and the ad overlay does not show immediately.